 - Save the results of the search and bulk label appropriately.

 - Export the results into a CSV file.

-A lead list for debt brokers consists of property owners that have an existing mortgage with interest rate that the broker can refinance or an upcoming maturity date.
+This would likely consist of property owners that have an existing mortgage with interest rate that you can refinance or upcoming maturity date.
 To find these leads, the filter you can simply filter your Reonomy search by the following:

 - Filter by the lender, target a specific lender to know their offered rates.

 - Filter by debt origination date to know what rates were offered by the lender during that period.

 - Filter by maturity date to determine at which exact interest rate the owner locked into.

 Whether you’re a roofer or an HVAC installer, you can also use Reonomy to search for property owners who need a service.
 How?
 Using the building and lot search filters, you can narrow your search to pinpoint the exact owners you want to market to.
 Below are a few scenarios: